-We're going to cover what the STOP/DJVU ransomware is about, how to repair JPEG images affected by STOP/DJVU ransomware and how you can avoid it altogether.
+We're going to cover what the STOP/DJVU ransomware is about, how to repair JPEG images affected by STOP/DJVU ransomware malware, and how you can avoid it altogether.
 We have all the significant answers you need here; let's dive right in.

 The STOP/DJVU ransomware first got attention in 2018 and has been attacking people worldwide since then.
 It is popular in software crack packages or adware bundles you can find on torrent sites and other platforms.

 STOP/DJVU ransomware is a file encryption Trojan malware.
 It secretly intrudes on your computer and blocks all your files by encrypting them so that they're inaccessible to you.
 After it encrypts your files, it drops a ransom note notifying you of the encryption.
 It will ask you for some ransom money to decrypt your files and make them available to you once again.

 Here is the spreading path of stop/DjVu ransomware:

 Firstly, The STOP/DJVU ransomware moves fast and targets files like office files, jpg, mp4 files, and many more.
 It doesn't encrypt the entire file, just about 5MB of the file.
 Once your files are subject to encryption, it updates the file with a .djvu extension.